How L\'evy flights triggered by presence of defectors affect evolution of cooperation in spatial games: Introduction

 Tomassini and Antonioni studied the evolution of cooperation in spatial games where agents perform L\'evy flights \cite{Tomassini2015JTheorBiol}.
 In the model, they assumed two types of conditions where L\'evy flights are performed by agents: 1) Agents always perform L\'evy flights, 2) agents perform L\'evy flights only when more than half of their neighbors are defectors.
 They showed that cooperation evolved only in the latter case.

 Motivated by this study, we focus on the evolution of cooperation of mobile agents that perform L\'evy flights in spatial games.
-Tomassini and Antonioni's model was a bit extreme in the sense that they only consider both types of conditions for L\'evy flights.
+Tomassini and Antonioni's model was a bit extreme in the sense that they only consider two types of conditions for L\'evy flights.
 Here, we consider a continuous range of sensitivity to the presence of defectors to identify the optimal level of L\'evy flights for the evolution of cooperation in spatial games.
 From another perspective, it was unknown whether the power-low characteristic of movement promoted cooperation.
-Simply, big jumps which are not due to L\'evy flights may lead to the evolution of cooperation.
-To test this case, here we also assume normal-type movements where agents can move to any space regardless of distances with equal probability and compare it with the case of L\'evy flights.
+Simply, big jumps which are not due to L\'evy flights may lead to the evolution of cooperation or short jumps are better than such big jumps.
+To test this case, here we also let the intensity of L\'evy flights be adjustable in the model.
+As the special case, uniform movements where agents can move to any space regardless of distances with equal probability and constant movements where agents always move a fixed distance are also realized.
+Through this extension, we study how the intensity of L\'evy flights affects cooperation.
 Finally, we reveal how the sensitivity which yields the optimal cooperation changes depending on the population density.